-Early risers are treated to giant Danish, bear claws, and savory quiches.
+Early risers are treated to giant Danish, bear claws, and savory quiches at Cannon Beach Bakery.
 Take home Haystack cookies or bread, two specialties shaped like the area’s popular sight.

-Known informally as the “Screw and Brew,” this pub adjoining a hardware store serves two needs: tastes and tools.
+Known informally as the “Screw and Brew,” the Cannon Beach Hardware and Public House is a pub adjoining a hardware store that serves two needs: tastes and tools.
 Fortunately, dishes such as halibut sandwiches and seared ahi salad need no fixing.

-This locally beloved brewpub serves a dozen craft beers, the majority made within range of the handsome dining room.
+The locally beloved Public Coast Brewing Co. serves a dozen craft beers, the majority made within range of the handsome dining room.
 Dishes include locally sourced fish-and-chips, homemade sausages, and many gluten-free options.

 Outdoor Fun Around Cannon Beach

-Get the best views of Terrible Tilly, a decommissioned lighthouse built on a rock over a mile out to sea, at this park amid the cliffs north of town, off Ecola Park Road.
+Get the best views of Terrible Tilly, a decommissioned lighthouse built on a rock over a mile out to sea, at Ecola State Park amid the cliffs north of town, off Ecola Park Road.
 Portions of the route walked by Captain Clark wind through a Sitka spruce forest and along nine miles of coastline.

-One of few protected Marine Gardens on the Oregon Coast, this 235- foot basalt sea stack is among the best-known landmarks in the state.
+One of few protected Marine Gardens on the Oregon Coast, Haystack Rock, a 235- foot basalt sea stack, is among the best-known landmarks in the state.
 Interpretive specialists in red clothing (volunteers with the Haystack Rock Awareness Program) conduct tours at low tide and help visitors spot nesting marine birds.
 Public parking at Gower Avenue and Hemlock Street.

-Discover a sheltered cove beach five miles south of town.
-At low tide, walk north to see a seasonal hidden waterfall and trace the tracks of the old stagecoach road that “hugs” the point.
+Discover a sheltered cove beach five miles south of town at Hug Point State Recreation Site.
+During low tide, walk north to see a seasonal hidden waterfall and trace the tracks of the old stagecoach road that “hugs” the point.
 Keep an eye on the tide to avoid getting stranded.
 Beach access road off Highway 101.